-Grid computing is a group of networked computers which work together as a virtual supercomputer to perform large tasks, such as analysing huge sets of data or weather modeling.
+Grid computing is a group of networked computers that work together as a virtual supercomputer to perform large tasks, such as analyzing huge sets of data or weather modeling.
 Through the cloud, you can assemble and use vast computer grids for specific time periods and purposes, paying, if necessary, only for what you use to save both the time and expense of purchasing and deploying the necessary resources yourself.
-Also by splitting tasks over multiple machines, processing time is significantly reduced to increase efficiency and minimise wasted resources.
+Also by splitting tasks over multiple machines, processing time is significantly reduced to increase efficiency and minimize wasted resources.

 Ready to get started?

 Sign up and get USD$200 in Azure credits.